 - Manai has a “Senpai” system, so there is no concept of tuition.
 After making an official admission decision, we will ask for donation for operating costs, but it is not mandatory.
 Also, since the donation request is after formal enrollment, the presence or absence of the contribution and the amount will not affect the selection.

 - Are there no entrance exams?

-- Although there is no general examination, there is a selection period of six-months.
-For the six-months, students enrolled to other junior and senior high schools participate in the Manai curriculum using after school and on Saturdays and Sundays.
-Students who do not belong to other schools will also participate in Manai’s curriculum by using during weekdays and evening days.
-Formal students will be selected from the state of the research process and research results during the selection period.
+- Although there is no general examination, there is a assessment period of six-months.
+For the six-months, students enrolled to other junior and senior high schools participate in the Manai curriculum using afterschool and on Saturdays and Sundays.
+Students who do not belong to other schools will also participate in Manai’s curriculum by using during weekdays.
+Formal students will be selected from the state of the research process and research results during the assessment period.

 - What are the selection criterias?

 - We will select based on the state of the research activities for the six-months and the research results presentations.
 It is a comprehensive judgment in view of the research outcome itself, the ability to take advantage of the differences from other people, the ability to involve others, the ability to advance even in adversity and during research activities.